macebal/uta-gestion-ops/templates/README.md

 2. **Edit the Template as Needed**
    - Make any necessary changes to the form, text, styles, or layout within Excel.

+2.1 **For Dynamic Template Values**
+   - When you need certain fields to be filled by the application (such as names, dates, amounts, etc.), replace their contents in Excel with the Jinja2 variable syntax: `{{ variable_name }}`
+   - Example:
+     To create a placeholder for the account name, enter `{{ account_name }}` as the cell value.
+   - Later, these placeholders will be automatically filled in by the code using Jinja2.

 3. **Export as Web Page**
    - In Excel, choose **File > Save As**.
    - Select **Web Page (.htm, .html)** as the file format.